 The amount of salt to add will also be dependent on the volume of your water pipe.
 Keep in mind that some of the salt will dissolve in the alcohol, so add accordingly.
 You want enough to exfoliate any of the residue on the water pipe, while still giving room to agitate the salt and Iso solution.

 Cover the Stem And Tube of Your water pipe

 To prevent spilling your exfoliant and solvent all over the place, you’ll want to cover up the stem and tube.
 There are any number of ways to accomplish this.
 You could use a wine cork (gently) in the stem and use your hand to cover the tube.
 You could use paper towels and plastic wrap, held in place with rubber bands.

-For hassle free maintenance, the Supreme Cleaning Kit from Higher Standards includes Tube Tops.
-These silicon stoppers will keep your alcohol and salt solution in place without having to rig anything together.
+For hassle-free maintenance, the Supreme Cleaning Kit from Higher Standards includes Tube Tops.
+These silicone stoppers will keep your alcohol and salt solution in place without having to rig anything together.

 Shake Vigorously (But Carefully)

 Shake it, don't break it.